pharo-project/pharo-changelogs/Pharo70ChangeLogs.md

 # Highlights

 - Pharo development moved to Github and Pharo is now bootstraped
+- 64bit VM for windows as technical preview
 - Introduction of a modular implementation of Stateful traits (See user documentation [here](https://github.com/pharo-open-documentation/pharo-wiki/blob/master/General/Traits.md))
 - Replacement of `Nautilus` by [Calypso System Browser](https://github.com/pharo-ide/Calypso)
 - New version of [Iceberg](https://github.com/pharo-vcs/Iceberg) with a new intefrace more user friendly.